 • Lesser spotted woodpecker 2

-Willow squirrels
+Willow squirrels and birds

 Wildlife creations Itchen Valley Country Park summer 2022